-Just like D2, the D1 enzyme clips off an iodine atom from T4 to induce formation of T3.
-D1 helps ou make about 5 mcg of T3 each day.
+Just like D2, the D1 enzyme clips off an iodine atom from T4 to induce the formation of T3.
+D1 helps you make about 5 mcg of T3 each day.
 The D1 enzyme can’t work without sufficient selenium or cysteine.

-Deiodinase-2 (DIO2 or D2) – when this is low, decreased conversion of T4 to its active form T3 occurs.
+When DIO2 or D2 is low, decreased conversion of T4 to its active form T3 occurs.
 Peripheral tissues starve.
 D2 enzyme is responsible for most of the T3 activation and it generates about 20 micrograms each day which is approximately 2/3 of normal daily T3 production.
 Compare that to your D1 enzyme which helps you make 5 mcg of T3 each day.

 As an aside, there is a protein you can research on your own called Phosphodiesterase 8B that breaks down cyclic AMP (cAMP) and this is one of the major signaling regulators indoor thyroid gland, significantly increasing TSH production.

 Treatment for a thyroid disorder varies on the specific disorder you have.
-This is why there are so many drug treatments, vitamins, herbal remedies and lifestyle factors.
-There isn’t one single approach that work.
+This is why there are so many drug treatments, vitamins, herbal remedies, and lifestyle factors.
+There isn’t one single approach that works.
 To give you a few examples in the most simplistic form, take a look at this:

 Hashimoto’s or Graves’ disease treatments require medications or supplements to calm down the body’s immune attack.
 Medications may be required to either raise or lower thyroid hormone depending on which direction it was swinging.

-Compare that to someone who has hypothyroidism because they are iodine deficient and perhaps eats poorly.
+Compare that to someone who has hypothyroidism because they are iodine deficient and perhaps eat poorly.
 You can’t make thyroid hormone without iodine so restoring that would be crucial, as well as a good probiotic.
-Now compare that to someone who is unable to convert their T4 to T3 and simply needs some ashwagandha, B vitamins and a smidge more Vitamin D!
+Now compare that to someone who is unable to convert their T4 to T3 and simply needs some ashwagandha, B vitamins, and a smidge more Vitamin D!

-Physicians have their hands full trying to figure out what to do with each person who has thyroid disease, because it presents differently and the treatment is different.
-Trial and error and experimentation is required, and so are routine blood draws to gauge where you’re at with all these hormones.
+Physicians have their hands full trying to figure out what to do with each person who has thyroid disease because it presents differently and the treatment is different.
+Trial and error and experimentation are required, and so are routine blood draws to gauge where you’re at with all these hormones.

-I made a powerpoint slide for a presentation for physicians once that shows how the deiodinase enzymes work, and what happens peripherally with activation of thyroid hormone.
+I made a PowerPoint slide for a presentation for physicians once that shows how the deiodinase enzymes work, and what happens peripherally with the activation of thyroid hormone.
 I’m posting it here for you to see how complicated it can really be and where things can go wrong.
 The medications shown in the red-colored font are the drugs that interfere in that specific section of the pathway.
-If you, or any physician likes this slide and wants more to help you see where medications ‘create a SNP’ you can purchase it HERE.
-It is truly invaluable if you like genetic SNPs and want to figure out where your patients are creating a SNP (by taking a medication).
+If you or any physician likes this slide and wants more to help you see where medications ‘create an SNP’ you can purchase it HERE.
+It is truly invaluable if you like genetic SNPs and want to figure out where your patients are creating an SNP (by taking a medication).

-You can optimize conversion and activation of thyroid hormone levels today easily.
-With your practitioner(s) help you can use thyroid medications and/or dietary supplements.
+You can optimize the conversion and activation of thyroid hormone levels today easily.
+With your practitioner(s) help, you can use thyroid medications and/or dietary supplements.